 There are also nurses and a trauma coordinator taking part in these safe driving presentations.
 “They bring in teams of EMTs with an ambulance and a stretcher and get a kid to volunteer from the audience and have the kid get on the stretcher and simulate as if they’re going to transport them, making up a scenario as they go along,” explains Jennifer.
 She says it looks so real and the description is always so detailed and graphic that students often have intense reactions.
 “They don’t sugarcoat it, and I’ve seen kids’ eyes get really big when they hear what’s going to happen.”

-Jennifer offers these tips for parents who may have teens getting ready to get behind the wheel this summer:
+Jennifer offers these three practical tips for parents who may have teens getting ready to get behind the wheel this summer:

 Jennifer adds, “I’ve told kids before that the internet isn’t going anywhere.
 Whatever is coming into your phone — text messages, TikToks, alerts — they are all still going to be there when you get where you’re going.
 It’s not critical to respond while you’re driving.
 If it’s that important, pull over.
 Phones are designed to hang on to the information until we address it.”